Ludlow Sand & Gravel

 In 1988, the EPA and NYSDEC finalized a cleanup plan that called for removing over 40,000 cubic yards of contaminated soil and approximately 15,000 cubic yards of sediment from the gravel pit and nearby wetlands.
 Once removed, the PCB-contaminated soil was placed in the landfill, a drainage system was installed to remove water and a cap was placed over the landfill to prevent rain water from coming into contact with the buried materials.
 The water collected from the landfill is being treated using a system built on the site.

 A decision on the cleanup of the gravel pit, ground water and wetlands was finalized in 2003.
 The deeper PCB-contaminated soil in the gravel pit were treated using a technology that solidifies the soil, locking the PCBs in place to prevent the contamination from moving into the surrounding soil and ground water.
 After solidification of the contaminated soil, the gravel pit was filled with clean soil to restore it to its original elevation and a cover was planted with vegetation.
 Two deep wells were also installed to monitor the ground water.
 The cleanup work was completed in September 2007.

 Although the Ludlow Sand and Gravel site was deleted from the National Priorities List in December 2013, five-year reviews will continue as needed.
 Under Superfund, five-year reviews are conducted to ensure that the cleanup continues to be protective of human health and the environment.
-The fourth five-year review for the Ludlow Sand and Gravel site is expected to be completed by June 2014.
+The fourth five-year review for the Ludlow Sand and Gravel site was completed in September 2014.